 Areca Palm Growth Expectations

-Areca palms will grow as large as an indoor space allows.
+Areca palms will grow as large as an indoor space allows!

 If you buy a small palm, it’s a good idea to consider the space limitations as they grow over the next couple of years.

-How to Plant an Areca Palm
+How to Plant

 The first step to planting your palm is obtaining the proper container.
-If you are transferring your plant from an old pot, choose a new pot that is only an inch or two larger than the old pot.
+If you are transferring your plant from an old pot, I always choose a new pot that is only an inch or two larger than the old pot.
 Make sure the new container has drainage holes.

 After you’ve obtained your pot, fill the bottom quarter of the container with a proper potting mix.
 Next, remove the palm from its container and place it in the new pot.

-Fill the pot in with potting soil and gently tamp the soil around the palm’s rootball.
+Fill the pot with potting soil and gently tamp the soil around the palm’s rootball.
 Make sure the soil line does not cover the palm’s stalks.

 After your palm is set in its new home, water it well.